Index-tracking funds offer an easy, cheap and non-frightening way to invest in the stock market…and it works!

 Here’s your quick guide to index-tracking funds and how to invest in them today.

-- What exactly are they?
+- What exactly are index-tracking funds?

 - Will I make or lose money?